vtcodecamp/www.vtcodecamp.org/src/sponsor.md

 * Your logo and link on VTCodeCamp.org website under the relevant Sponsorship Section
 * Mention of your sponsorship in multiple emails to meetup’s 2600+ members
 * Listing in printed materials provided to event attendees
 * Placement of materials (e.g. job listings, brochures, etc) on brochure table at event
 * For Platinum and Premier sponsors, placement of free-standing banner or logo or availability of a sponsor table at the event
 * Mention of all sponsors during opening remarks
 * Tweets mentioning designated sponsor twitter account with thanks for sponsorship from the [@VTCodeCamp](https://twitter.com/vtcodecamp) account (900+ followers) and event organizers (total over 30,000 technical followers)

 With respect to swag, we can arrange someone to relay it the week of the event or you just bring it to the event.

 Thank you for your interest and support.

-\- *Rob Hale, Maureen McElaney, and Julie Lerman on behalf of the Vermont Code Camp team*
+\- *Rob Hale and Julie Lerman on behalf of the Vermont Code Camp team*

 </div>
 </section>